dataengineeringpilipinas/datahub/docs/data-sources/README.md

 1. **Use the Data Source Template**: Start by copying the template provided below into a new Markdown file within this directory.
 Name the file after your data source (e.g., `your-data-source-name.md`).
 2. **Fill Out the Template**: Replace the placeholders with the relevant information about your data source.
 Ensure all sections are completed to provide thorough documentation.
-3. **Submit Your Data Source**: Once you’ve filled out the template, commit the file and submit a pull request with a brief description of your contribution.
+3. **Submit Your Data Source**: Once you've filled out the template, commit the file and submit a pull request with a brief description of your contribution.

 ---